blockchain-certificates/cert-issuer/README.md

 Digital Certificates Issuer Project
 ===================================

-Takes digital certificates and issues them by creating a transaction from the issuing institution to the recipient on the Bitcoin blockchain that includes the hash of the certificate itself.
+Issues digital certificates by creating a transaction from the issuing institution to the recipient on the Bitcoin blockchain that includes the hash of the certificate itself.
 [See the schema](https://github.com/digital-certificates/schema)

 Documentation